 TUAC briefs affiliates on current OECD projects and policies on an ongoing basis and coordinates policy statements and evaluates the outcomes of OECD meetings and publications.
 The TUAC secretariat regularly presents OECD policy issues at trade union and other external meetings.

 TUAC has three standing Working Groups:

 The Working Groups prepare TUAC positions both for TUAC’s bi-annual membership meetings (Plenary Sessions), as well as for consultations with the OECD.
 Working Groups are open to all affiliates, international trade unions and TUAC partner organisations.

 The President, Vice-Presidents and the General Secretary are elected for four-year renewable terms.

 The TUAC Plenary Session is the official decision-making body.
-It meets twice a year and gathers TUAC affiliates and representatives of other international trade unions.
 The Plenary Session discusses and approves policy statements, the work programme, budget, and future priorities.
 It also elects TUAC Officers.

 The Plenary Session is supported by the Administrative Committee, which is in charge of overseeing the management of TUAC.
 The Administrative Committee is comprised of: